ji-min-song/KD-of-MS-DPT/README.md

 ## Acknowledgement
 This repository makes extensive use of code from the [BTS](https://github.com/cleinc/bts) & [DPT](https://github.com/isl-org/DPT) Github repository.
 We thank the authors for open sourcing their implementation.

+or

+We are grateful for the open-source implementation of [BTS](https://github.com/cleinc/bts) & [DPT](https://github.com/isl-org/DPT) Github repository available on GitHub.